Do you have European ancestors, and you want to research your heritage? Europe is a big place, so how do you get started?

-I asked Miles Meyer, a researcher who specializes in European archives, to share tips on how to get started researching your ancestors from this region.
+I asked Miles Meyer, a researcher specializing in European archives, to share tips on getting started researching your ancestors from this region.

 Watch this video on YouTube.